What is the Difference Between Bodily Injury and Personal Injury?

 The vast majority of vehicle accident claims are resolved through a settlement with insurance carriers, typically through bodily injury liability coverage.
 However, if an insurance carrier denies a claim or if the policy limits are exhausted, it may be necessary for an injury victim to file a personal injury lawsuit against the alleged negligent party.

 When this happens, the claim officially enters the Tennessee civil court system and could end up going to trial.
 However, even after a case is filed in civil court, it is unlikely that it will go all the way to a trial.
-Typically, attorneys are able to negotiate settlements during the investigation and discovery process.
+Typically, Nashville personal injury attorneys are able to negotiate settlements during the investigation and discovery process.

 Statute of Limitations for Personal Injury Claims in Tennessee